 - Older relatives

 Victims often have a personal relationship with their abusers.
-In fact, it is often the relationship which gives the predator access to his or her victim and allows the abuse to continue for a long period of time.
+In fact, it is often the relationship that gives the predator access to his or her victim and allows the abuse to continue for a long period of time.

-How Do Victims of Suffer?
+How Do Victims Suffer?